leafac/oose-2019-www.jhu-oose.com/iterations/0/index.md

 Your group will be assigned a temporary advisor when you register your group, and by the end of [Iteration 1](/iterations/1) you’ll be assigned a permanent advisor.

+## Initial Commit

-**Initial Commit:** By the end of this iteration, each group member must have authored at least one commit in the group’s repository, even if that commit is as simple as editing a line in the `README.md`.
+By the end of this iteration, each group member must have authored at least one commit in the group’s repository, even if that commit is as simple as editing a line in the `README.md`.

 # Project Proposal